SighticAnalytics/eyescan-solo-sdk-ios/README.md

 ## Quickstart App

-There is a [Quickstart App](https://github.com/SighticAnalytics/iris-integrate-quickstart-app-ios) sample project available that shows how to integrate the framework in an iOS app.
+The [IRIS integrate Quickstart App](https://github.com/SighticAnalytics/iris-integrate-quickstart-app-ios) is sample project intended to show developers how to integrate the library in an iOS app, and serves as a companion to the [API documentation](https://sighticanalytics.github.io/iris-integrate-ios/documentation/irisintegrate/).

+## Android version

+The Android version of IRIS integrate is [available here](https://github.com/SighticAnalytics/iris-integrate-android).

 ## Support

-Please get in touch with [Sightic Analytics](https://www.sighticanalytics.com/contact) for support.
+Please get in touch with [Sightic](https://www.sightic.com/iris-integrate/) for support.

 ## Privacy Policy